processing/p5.js/contributor_docs/project_wrapups/ghalestrilo_gsoc_2020.md

 #### by [@ghalestrilo](https://github.com/ghalestrilo)

-The [p5.js web editor](https://github.com/processing/p5.js-web-editor) is an important tool in the p5.js ecosystem.
+The [p5.js Web Editor](https://github.com/processing/p5.js-web-editor) is an important tool in the p5.js ecosystem.
 Beginners and experts both rely on the tool for prototyping p5.js sketches because of its convenience and accessibility.
 However, one of its limitations is that it doesn’t work well on small-screen devices, such as smartphones.
 Perhaps you only have access to a smartphone, or from my personal experience, maybe you have a sketch idea while away from home or you want to show your favorite one to a friend.
 I wanted to create a version of the web editor that everyone could use comfortably wherever they are.
 I’m [Ghales](https://ghales.top), and my project for Google Summer of Code '20 was to design and implement a mobile user interface for the editor.
 This required:

 1. Understanding the UI limitations imposed by low-resolutions
 2. Detecting common patterns across mobile editors